Dan J. Harkey

 Setting up a professional summary to be sent to a prospective lender:

-Your role as the procuring broker is to answer all questions and concerns about the proposed transaction and present them in a written format called an executive loan summary.
+Your role as the procuring broker is to address all questions and concerns about the proposed transaction and present them in a written format, known as an executive loan summary.
 This document is a crucial communication tool in the loan process.

 Name of the procuring broker and the desired fee.